XXZhou25/XXZhou25.github.io/_projects/4_project.md

 <h3 class="container-title"> Datasets </h3>

+<h5 class="container-title"> Training dataset: Dirlab </h5>
 Deformable Image Registration Laboratory (Dirlab) 4DCT, https://med.emory.edu/departments/radiation-oncology/research-laboratories/deformable-image-registration/index.html

 The Dirlab dataset is obtained from a group of 10 patients diagnosed with thoracic malignancies, and for each patient, a series of 10 consecutive CT scans capturing the complete breath cycle, ranging from inhalation to exhalation, is included in the dataset.
-Each available image data set has associated with it a coordinate list of anatomical landmarks that have been manually identified and registered by an expert in thoracic imaging, with repeat registration performed by multiple observers to estimate the spatial variance in feature identification.
+For each patient, the breath-in and breath-out images are all manually annotated with 300 landmarks by an expert distributed in the lung parenchyma.
 The point sets serve as a reference for evaluating DIR spatial accuracy within the lung for each case.
 The mean distance between corresponding landmark pairs on two images is defined as Landmark Distance Error(LDE).

 <div class="row">